MarceloCas/MCB.Demos.ShopDemo.Monolithic/README.md

 ## :rocket: Run

+:warning: All setup instructions must have been followed, especially the application of migrations and definition of configurations in the AppSettings.json file :warning:

 :warning: You have all prerequisites and dependencies installed and running :warning:

 In a terminal, from root repository path, run: